NixOS/rfcs/rfcs/0146-meta-categories.md

      are doing this just fine for years on end, and we can easily imitate them - and even better, given we have Nix language machinery available.

+     - A well-made categorization is useful for specialized search engines, adding a new field for narrowing searches.

+   - The complete removal of categorization is too harsh.
+A solution that keeps and enhances the categorization is way more preferrable than one that nukes it completely.

 # Unresolved questions
 [unresolved]: #unresolved-questions